 The school maintains a single central record which includes details of all DBS checks.

-All members of staff receive Child Protection training to equip them to carry out their Child Protection responsibilities effectively and this is refreshed every 3 years.
+All members of staff receive Child Protection training to equip them to carry out their Safeguarding responsibilities effectively and this is refreshed every 3 years.

-All temporary staff and volunteers are informed of the arrangements for Child Protection.
+All temporary staff and volunteers are informed of the arrangements for Safeguarding.

-There is a member of the Governing Body with responsibility for Child Protection.
+There is a member of the Governing Body with responsibility for Safeguarding.

 The school seeks assurances from other organisations using the school for after-school activities that they have appropriate policies and procedures.

-The Governing Body reviews its policies and procedures annually and makes an annual report to the Local Authority (LA) regarding Child Protection.
+The Governing Body reviews its policies and procedures annually and makes an annual report to the Local Authority (LA) regarding Safeguarding.

 Under the Education Act 2002 (section 175), schools must make arrangements to safeguard and promote the welfare of children.